Africa is one of the most diverse continents on earth. Based on Per Capita rankings, this post will show you the richest countries in Africa.

 - Land Area – 460 km²

-Seychelles is a small island located in the Indian Ocean and situated off East Africa.
+Seychelles is a small island in the Indian Ocean situated off East Africa.
 It is among the top 20 richest countries per capita and has the highest currency in Africa.

-Seychelles has an impressive GDP per capita mainly because of its robust tourism industry, contributing significantly to its GDP.
+Seychelles has an impressive GDP per capita mainly because of its robust tourism industry, which contributes significantly to its GDP.

-Tourism accounts for about 40% of national GDP and roughly 70% of foreign currency earnings.
+Tourism accounts for about 40% of the national GDP and roughly 70% of foreign currency earnings.

 Historically, fishing formed the backbone of the economy, with tuna being the primary catch.
 However, in recent years, Seychelles has developed its tourism sector by expanding accommodation and facilities on the island.